martingehrke/finance/additional.md

 ## Switch to a Credit Union
 Banks are businesses and have shareholders or owners.
 Credit Unions by law are owned by the members.
 By opening an account at a credit union, you are becoming a shareholder with voting rights.
 See <http://www.asmarterchoice.org/> for more quantitative reasoning.

+## Prepare Monthly/Yearly Financial Reports
+You can't know how to get to your financial goals if you don't know where you are starting.
+Create a template for monthly and/or yearly financial reports.
+Here are some basic questions you should be able to answer.
+1. What is your net worth?
+2. How much did you make last month/year? before & after taxes
+3. How much did you spend last month/year?
+4. What are your top 10 expenses?
+5. How much did you pay in taxes?
+6. What is your savings rate?
+7. Where is your money? break it down into types of accounts (retirement, cash, 529, non-retirement, real estate)